By Carla Olivo, Marine Spouse

 Paradise Canyon Recreational Park

-You can ramble around more than 12,000 acres of natural wonder at the Government Canyon State Natural Area to include Paradise Canyon Recreational Park.
-Situated just 36 miles northwest of Alamo City, activities include camping, hiking, fishing, and tubing and camping.
+You can ramble around more than 12,000 acres of natural wonder at the Government Canyon State Natural Area to include Paradise Canyon, Recreational Park.
+Situated just 36 miles northwest of Alamo City, activities include camping, hiking, fishing, tubing, and camping.